top of page

 – Summer: Two concerts in Pavlovsk.

-– December: Concert at Count Kouschéleff-Bezborodko's and departure for Moscow.
+– December: Concert at Count Kouschéleff-Bezborodko's palace and departure for Moscow.

 1849